Dionisiy/CA/js-function.md

 console.log(factorial(5));
 ```

 There are other ways to call functions.
 There are often cases where a function needs to be called dynamically, or the number of arguments to a function vary, or in which the context of the function call needs to be set to a specific object determined at runtime.
-It turns out that functions are, themselves, objects, and these objects in turn have methods \(see the [`Function`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function "The Function constructor creates a new Function object.
-In JavaScript every function is actually a Function object.")object\).
-One of these, the [`apply()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply "The apply() method calls a function with a given this value and arguments provided as an array (or an array-like object).") method, can be used to achieve this goal.
+It turns out that functions are, themselves, objects, and these objects in turn have methods \(see the `Function`object\).
+One of these, the `apply()` method, can be used to achieve this goal.

+## **Function scope**

+Variables defined inside a function cannot be accessed from anywhere outside the function, because the variable is defined only in the scope of the function.
+However, a function can access all variables and functions defined inside the scope in which it is defined.
+In other words, a function defined in the global scope can access all variables defined in the global scope.
+A function defined inside another function can also access all variables defined in its parent function and any other variable to which the parent function has access.